[PREV - METHODICAL_BLUNDERS] [TOP]

 jargon that doesn't

-seem to add anything I'm skipping the later introduction
+seem to add anything I'm skipping the later

-to the discussion: added in (2004), full of anti-Bush
+to the discussion: introduction added in

-"discourse". insightful" or "stale cliche").
+insightful" or

-doesn't exist in a critics by wrapping himself in
+doesn't exist in a attempt at

-vacuum, instead it must a burning flag.
+vacuum, instead it must distracting his

-be understood in the
+be understood in the critics by

-contexts of political
+contexts of political wrapping himself

-and social pressures.
+and social pressures. in a burning flag.

 True enough, and